LightAndLight/misc/20231129-single-program-web-apps/README.md

      Possible alternatives:

+     * Ignore (for now)

+       Writing the `Send` instance might be easier than all that stuff, so it could be feasible to use `request (f :: a -> Html) (event :: Event a) :: Event Html` to retrieve dynamic HTML from the server.

      * Just construct `Expr`s - i.e. `fmapEvent :: Expr '[] (a -> b) -> Event a -> Event b`
        * Make it as easy as possible: PHOAS / quasiquoter
        * Downside: no reuse of existing Haskell code